ktor-doc-jp/ktor-doc-jp/pages/features/forward-headers.md

     class2: io.ktor.features.XForwardedHeaderSupport
 ---

-This feature allows to handle reverse proxy headers to get information about the original request when behind a proxy.
+This feature allows you to handle reverse proxy headers to get information about the original request when it's behind a proxy.

 * `ForwardedHeaderSupport` handles the standard `Forwarded` header ([RFC 7239](https://tools.ietf.org/html/rfc7239))
 * `XForwardedHeaderSupport` handles the non-standard (but standard de-facto) `X-Forwarded-Host`/`X-Forwarded-Server`, `X-Forwarded-For`, `X-Forwarded-By`, `X-Forwarded-Proto`/`X-Forwarded-Protocol` and `X-Forwarded-SSL`/`Front-End-Https`

 Only install these features if you have a reverse proxy supporting these headers serving your requests.
-In other cases any client would be able to manipulate these headers.
+In other cases, a client will be able to manipulate these headers.
 {: .note.security}

 **Table of contents:**